Skip advert

 Advertisement - Article continues below

-It can certainly shift in a straight line, but there’s no forgetting the Polestar 3’s heft when you’re sitting behind the wheel.
+The Polestar 3 can certainly shift in a straight line, but there’s no forgetting its heft when you’re sitting behind the wheel.
 The air suspension is floaty rather than firm, and this causes the 3’s weight to become very pronounced at lower speeds.
-It’s not all bad news when driving on smaller roads, though, as the Polestar is easy to place on the road and even has a reasonably compact 11.8-metre turning circle.
+It’s not all bad news when driving on smaller roads, though, because the Polestar is easy to place on the road and even has a reasonably compact 11.8-metre turning circle.

 Advertisement - Article continues below

 If you forget the sporty intentions, the soft suspension actually pays dividends when it comes to ride comfort.
-At motorway speeds, the Polestar 3 remains well composed even when fitted with larger alloy wheels, and there’s also very little noise intrusion.
+At motorway speeds, the Polestar 3 remains composed even when fitted with larger alloy wheels, and there’s very little noise intrusion.
+The steering is nicely judged, too, and gives a more connected feel than a Mercedes EQE SUV and even a Polestar 4.

 When it’s time to slow down, the standard-fit Brembo brakes offer plenty of stopping power, but there’s only a limited amount of adjustment with the regenerative braking system.
 One-pedal driving is available by engaging ‘High’ mode, while the ‘low’ mode reduces the regen to be more passive in operation.
 Alternatively, you can also turn the system off entirely.